Automation Assembler cloud zones are sections of compute resources that are specific to your cloud account type such as AWS or vSphere.

 Cloud zones are specific to a region, you must assign them to a project.
 There is a many to many relationship between cloud zones and projects.
-Cloud Assembly supports deployment to the most popular public clouds including Azure, AWS and GCP as well as to vSphere.
-See Adding cloud accounts to Cloud Assembly.
+Automation Assembler supports deployment to the most popular public clouds including Azure, AWS and GCP as well as to vSphere.
+See Adding cloud accounts to Automation Assembler.

 Additional placement controls include placement policy options, capability tags, and compute tags.

 Placement policy drives host selection for deployments within the specified cloud zone.

 - default - Distributes compute resources across clusters and hosts machines based on availability.
 For example, all machines in a particular deployment are provisioned on the first applicable host.

 - binpack - Places compute resources on the most loaded host that has enough available resources to run the given compute.

 - spread - Provisions compute resources, at a deployment level, to the cluster or host with the least number of virtual machines.
 For vSphere, Distributed Resource Scheduler (DRS) distributes the virtual machines across the hosts.
 For example, all requested machines in a deployment are placed on the same cluster, but the next deployment may choose another vSphere cluster depending on the current load.